-Organisations in Australia can also be involved in the AVID program by linking with the host organisations and providing professional support to volunteers while on assignment.
+Organisations in Australia can also be involved in the Australian Volunteers program by linking with partner organisations and providing professional support to volunteers while on assignment.

 The Australian Centre for International Agricultural Research partnering in fisheries management in Laos